 As I descend the steps of the Hong Kong departure hall, I feel stronger than ever the weight of a long-distance relationship, the strain it‘s placed on us both, and the love expended to support it.

-Today, the distinct sensations of airports - in Beijing, Hong Kong, Brisbane and now London are etched in my memory as the reminder of a solitary existence.
+Today, the distinct sensations of airports - in Beijing, Hong Kong, Brisbane and London are etched in my memory as the fragments of a solitary existence.
 Yet these same emotions are catalysts for others - a longing to settle, hope for the future and appreciation of all the moments in between.
-The transient nature of each chapter elevates the value of each interaction.
+The transient nature of each chapter elevates the intensity of each interaction.

 It’s with this pursuit that I enter 2020.
 So that I can pause to appreciate the world as it is rather than what it may become.
 So that I can connect with those around me on a deeper level.
 So that one day, we may say goodnight and not goodbye.